treescale/treescale/README.md

 # TreeScale: Highly scalable PubSub system

-TreeScale is a technology Bridlinglows to build real-time applications with highly scalable architecture, using Math Tree/Graph based scalability instead of standard horizontal scalability.
+TreeScale is a technology which allows to build real-time PubSab applications with highly scalable architecture, using Math Tree/Graph based scalability instead of standard horizontal scalability.

 The goals and main philosophy behind TreeScale: